pengsihua2023/Deep-Learning-Lecture-Notes-English/02. Basic Mathematics/Basic Knowledge of Divergence.md

 * **$\|x-y\|$**: The "distance" from point $x$ to point $y$ (usually Euclidean distance).
 * **Explanation**: The Wasserstein distance measures the minimal cost required to "transport" one distribution into another.

+## Summary
+* **KL divergence**: An asymmetric measure of distributional difference, widely used in information theory and probabilistic modeling.
+* **JS divergence**: A symmetrized variant of KL divergence, commonly employed to quantify similarity between two distributions.
+* **Wasserstein distance**: A distributional metric based on optimal transport cost, frequently applied in Generative Adversarial Networks (WGANs).

 ---